 The Alliance includes national organisations worldwide – known as Linking Organisations – which receive technical and financial assistance from the international secretariat based in the UK, and from each other.

 In turn, Linking Organisations support and develop thousands more non-governmental and community-based organisations to mobilise communities to end AIDS.
-Some of these Linking Organisations also provide direct HIV services, and some host our Regional Technical Support Hubs which provide assistance to support the HIV response.
+Some of these Linking Organisations also provide direct HIV services.

 All Linking Organisations have signed our Charter and Linking Agreement which describes the Alliance, how it works, what its values and commitments are and how they will be honoured.
 We are transparent and clear about the standards, integrity and professionalism of all organisations that are part of the Alliance, including the international secretariat.